UtrechtUniversity/anonymize-ddp/ReadMe.md

 ## Run software

 When all preceding steps are taken, the data download packages can be pseudonimized.
-Run the program with (atleast) the arguments `-i` for input folder (e.g., 'input') and ` -o` output folder (e.g., 'output'):
+Run the program with (atleast) the arguments `-i` for data input folder (i.e., [data](\data)) and ` -o` data output folder (i.e., [results/output](/results/output):

 ```
-$ python anonymizing_instagram_uu.py [OPTIONS]
+$ python src/anonymizing_instagram_uu.py [OPTIONS]

 Options:
-  -i  path to folder containing zipfiles (e.g., -i input)
+  -i  path to folder containing zipfiles (i.e., -i data)
-  -o  path to folder where files will be unpacked and pseudonimized (e.g., -o output)
+  -o  path to folder where files will be unpacked and pseudonimized (i.e., -o results/output)
   -l  path to log file
-  -p  path to participants list to use corresponding participant IDs (e.g., -p participants.csv)
+  -p  path to participants list to use corresponding participant IDs (e.g., -p src/participants.csv)
   -c  replace capitalized names only (when not entering this option, the default = False; not case sensitive) (e.g., -c)

 ```